rmrresearch/GhostFragment/docs/source/background/established_methods/mta.rst

 method which amounts to manually adding back in two-, three-, etc. body interactions which do not appear in the 1-body CG-MTA expansion.
 For larger benzene clusters (hexamers, for example) these higher-body corrections can be more than a kcal/mol.
-Conceptually this correction is very similar (identical?) to :ref:`SMF Screening 06`.
+Conceptually this correction is very similar to :ref:`SMF Screening 05`.
 The accompanying numerical results demonstrated that BSSE was quite prevelant in the benzene tetramers.
 Despite this fact, results for larger clusters did not correct for BSSE.

 :cite:t:`Furtado2012` noted that up to this point in MTA development, errors (relative to the supersystem calcualtion) resulting from MTA tend to be basis